e-mine1/GenesisApp/README.md

 # GenesisApp

 Mobile Application, which allows the user to create, deploy, utilize and obtain tokens.
 It uses the Genesis Library.
-If you are interested in the library, please contact: bmark@ethz.ch.
+If you are interested in the library, check out: www.github.com/FuturICT2/Genesis.
+In case of questions,  please contact: bmark@ethz.ch.

 # Installation
 * clone the repository to your pc